ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 **onOpen**: As soon as the WebSocket handshake is completed and the connection is established, the `onOpen` remote method is dispatched.

 **onTextMessage**: The received text messages are dispatched to this remote method.
-This remote method is not applicable for `SyncClient`

 **onBinaryMessage**: The received binary messages are dispatched to this remote method.
-This remote method is not applicable for `SyncClient`

 **onPing and onPong**: The received ping and pong messages are dispatched to these remote methods respectively.